This post may contain affiliate links, please read my full disclosure policy for more details.

 R20: SC in each ST around {12}, add more stuffing if needed and close the hole with a needle, weave the yarn end in

-We will surface crochet the base of the leg into the foot and will crochet upwards – watch this step by step video tutorial on How to surface crochet slip stitches on Amigurumi
+Surface crochet the base of the leg into the foot and crochet upwards – watch this step by step video tutorial on How to surface crochet slip stitches on Amigurumi

 R1: Surface crochet 30 slip stitches into the foot:

-– First use some thread and needle to outline the base of the leg keeping in mind that you need to surface crochet 30 SLs into the outline (Pic L1)
+– First use some thread and needle to outline the base of the leg keeping in mind that you need to surface crochet 30 slip stitches into the outline (Pic L1)

 – Attach new strand of yarn to the back of the foot, insert your hook into the back of the foot (Pic L2) and start surface crocheting slip stitches around your outline (Pic L3)